A lab-based test of the gravitational redshift with a miniature clock network: Methods

 The associated Allan deviation is extracted via jackknifing technique~\cite{marti_prl_2018}, and is then fitted to a white frequency noise model with $1/\sqrt{\tau}$ scaling.
 Extrapolating the fit to the full averaging time yields the statistical uncertainty of the differential frequency.

 In our measurements, we probe with an interleaved sequence between clock transitions with either nuclear spin state, $\ket{g, m_F=\pm5/2}\leftrightarrow\ket{e, m_F=\pm3/2}$.
 This results in 10 ellipses for transition with a single nuclear spin state, and thus 20 ellipses per measurement.
-A representative plot of the $\ket{g, m_F=+5/2}\leftrightarrow\ket{e, m_F=+3/2}$ transition is shown in Fig.~1{\bf b}.
-We note that the differential phase for each ellipse is dominated by the differential first-order Zeeman shift (see section ``Systematic evaluation''), which is on the order of $\pm8\times10^{-17}/$cm and is rejected by averaging transitions with opposite spin states.
+A representative plot of the $\ket{g, m_F=+5/2}\leftrightarrow\ket{e, m_F=+3/2}$ transition is shown in Fig.~1b.
+The differential phase for each ellipse is dominated by the differential first-order Zeeman shift (Supplementary Note 3A), which is on the order of $\pm8\times10^{-17}/$cm and is rejected by averaging transitions with opposite spin states.